Treaty of Turin (1860): Plebiscite

 In commenting upon this transfer of civil authority to the sole interests of the Emperor, the French journals gave evidence of abundant zeal.
 One of them, Le Bon Sens, remarked:

 "A very important thing for the success of the great votation to which Savoy is about to be called is to have at the head of each commune a mayor thoroughly devoted to the French annexation, for it is he who should give the impulse and preside at the electoral operations.
 A mayor who is devoted to Piedmont, or having a Swiss leaning, will be altogether out of place on such an occasion.
-We learn with pleasure that a great purgation has already taken place in the province of Chambery, of mayors, either hostile or suspected.
+We learn with pleasure that a great purgation has already taken place in the province of Chambéry, of mayors, either hostile or suspected.
 We ask all sincere friends of France to keep a sharp look-out upon their communal administration.
 We do not doubt that the governor of the province of Annecy will be ready, if such is the case, to make use of the full powers with which he is clothed, to replace in each commune all the mayors who will not loyally co-operate in the great cause of our national regeneration."

 The military and civil machinery thus in order, the authorities now devoted themselves to the more immediate work of manufacturing the requisite majority.
 First of all, the public was informed not only that it was prohibited to hold any meetings to discuss the affairs of Nice, but also that no canvassing on the part of those opposed to French annexation would be permitted, and that no placards or circulars would be allowed to be issued by the Italian party.
 At the same time, documents of various kinds were issued by the officers in authority, appealing to their subordinates and to the people.
 The provisional governor, Lubonis, issued a proclamation, of which the following is the most important portion: